Lumiwealth/lumibot/README.md

 When a strategy is instantiated, a broker object is passed to it (Check Quickstart).
 The strategy is run with the passed broker object.
 The following shortcuts executes broker methods within the strategy.
+Some methods can use either a `symbol` or an `asset` object.
+Please see [asset](#asset).

 #### await_market_to_open